GenericMappingTools/gmt/trunk/doc/rst/source/psimage.rst

 psimage
 *******

+.. only:: not man

     psimage - Place images or EPS files on maps

 Synopsis
 --------